rodrigociddev/geomapper/README.md

 Run `npm install` to download project dependencies.

 ## Frontend
-To run the frontend use `npx react-native run-windows`
+To run the frontend use `npx react-native run-windows` in the frontend directory. \

 When first running the app, it will ask you to run a script to update the dependencies--
 1. Run powershell as an administrator.
 2. Run the script located in the `.\frontend\node_modules\react-native-windows\Scripts\rnw-dependencies.ps1` directory.
 ## Backend
-To run the backend use `` \
+To run the backend use `./gradlew bootRun` in the backend directory. \
-*unknown whether we are using gradle or maven yet for spring*

 ### Useful Resources